mkhaliduk/mkhaliduk/README.md

 ## About me

 I am currently learning Python programming and principles of Cyber Security.
-I am working on small coding projects and I will be sharing thoses projects here as I gain more technical skills through this programme
+I am working on small coding projects and I will be sharing thoses projects here as I gain more technical skills through this programme.
+I am interested in connecting with people in tech and would love to take part in the collaboration of various project work.

 ## Connect with me